-14. Viterbo Fine Arts Facilities
+Viterbo Fine Arts Facilities

-All practice, studio, rehearsal, performance, and other spaces within the Fine Arts Center are for educational university purposes and may not be used by students engaging in personal, profit-seeking ventures.
+All practice, studio, rehearsal, performance, and other spaces within the Fine Arts Center are for educational university purposes and may not be used by students engaging in personal, profit-seeking ventures, i.e. teaching private music lessons.